M2 to GDP Ratio: US Money Supply as Share of GDP Quarterly Since 1959

 ColumnTypeDescription

-dateDate (YYYY-MM-DD)Observation date
+dateDate (YYYY-MM-DD)Observation date (quarter-end)

-m2_gdp_pctFloatM2 money supply as % of GDP
+m2_gdp_pctFloatM2 money supply (quarterly average) as % of quarterly nominal GDP

 Column names match the CSV headers exactly.